raulpavel20/4-track/README.md

 ---

 4-TRACK is open source and free to use.
-If you enjoy the project and want to support its development, donations are very appreciated.
-You can support the project on [Ko-fi](https://ko-fi.com/raulpavel).
+If you enjoy the project, you can support it on [Ko-fi](https://ko-fi.com/raulpavel).
 Thank you!